Answers-AI/docubot/docubot/markdown/src/getTemplateFiles.test.js.md

 Summary:
-This file contains two functions, getTemplateFiles and readTemplateFile, that are used to read and retrieve the contents of template files.
-The file also includes Jest tests to ensure that these functions are working correctly.
+This file contains two functions, `getTemplateFiles` and `readTemplateFile`, which are used to read and return the content of template files.
+The file also includes mock implementations for `fs` and `path` modules, and a test suite for the two functions.

 Import statements:
 The file imports the following modules:
-- getTemplateFiles and readTemplateFile from './getTemplateFiles'
+- `getTemplateFiles` and `readTemplateFile` from `./getTemplateFiles`
-- fs from 'fs'
+- `fs` from the Node.js standard library
-- path from 'path'
+- `path` from the Node.js standard library
-- Jest's mocking functions
+- `jest` for mocking modules during testing

 Script Summary:
 The file defines two functions:
-- getTemplateFiles: This function takes in a file path, fs, and path as arguments.
-It uses fs and path to read the contents of all files in the specified directory and returns an object with the contents of each file.
+- `getTemplateFiles`: This function takes in a file path, `fs` and `path` modules, and reads the content of all files in the directory specified by the file path.
+It returns an object with the file names (without extensions) as keys and the file content as values.
-- readTemplateFile: This function takes in fs and a file path as arguments.
-It uses fs to read the contents of the specified file and returns the contents as a string.
+- `readTemplateFile`: This function takes in an `fs` module and a file path, and reads the content of the file at the specified path.

 Internal Functions:
 - None

 External Functions:
-- getTemplateFiles: This function takes in a file path, fs, and path as arguments.
-It returns an object with the contents of each file in the specified directory.
+- `getTemplateFiles`: This function takes in a file path, `fs` and `path` modules, and returns an object with the content of all files in the directory specified by the file path.
   - Parameters:
-    - file path: a string representing the path to the directory containing the template files
+    - `filePath`: A string representing the path to the directory containing the template files.
-    - fs: the fs module
-    - path: the path module
+    - `fs`: The Node.js `fs` module.
+    - `path`: The Node.js `path` module.
   - Returns:
-    - An object with the contents of each file in the specified directory
+    - An object with the file names (without extensions) as keys and the file content as values.
-- readTemplateFile: This function takes in fs and a file path as arguments.
-It returns the contents of the specified file as a string.
+- `readTemplateFile`: This function takes in an `fs` module and a file path, and reads the content of the file at the specified path.
   - Parameters:
-    - fs: the fs module
+    - `fs`: The Node.js `fs` module.
-    - file path: a string representing the path to the template file
+    - `filePath`: A string representing the path to the file to be read.
   - Returns:
-    - The contents of the specified file as a string
+    - A string representing the content of the file.

 Interaction Summary:
-This file interacts with the rest of the application by providing functions to read and retrieve the contents of template files.
-These functions can be used by other modules to generate dynamic content.
+This file does not have any direct interaction with the rest of the application.
+It provides utility functions that can be used by other parts of the application to read and return the content of template files.

 Developer Questions:
 - What is the expected format of the template files?
-- What happens if the specified directory or file path does not exist?
-- How can I modify these functions to handle different file formats or encodings?
-- How can I modify these functions to handle errors that may occur during file reading?
-- How can I modify these functions to handle large files or directories?
+- How should errors be handled when reading the template files?
-- How can I modify these functions to cache the contents of the template files for faster retrieval?
+- How can the `getTemplateFiles` function be modified to read files recursively from subdirectories?
-- How can I modify these functions to handle asynchronous file reading?
+- How can the `readTemplateFile` function be modified to read files in binary mode instead of text mode?
+- How can the mock implementations for `fs` and `path` be modified to test error handling?

 Known Issues/Bugs:
 - None